 - Choose a Category 2 Learning Activity (as described above)

 - Calculate the number of hours you spend doing your chosen learning activity and record the information in an electronic document or on paper (sample).
 Because Category 2 credit is self-designated, the activities a physician chooses will not indicate any CME accreditation or qualification.

-In addition to attending POS meetings designated for patient safety credits, orthopaedic surgeons can use the following resouces to satisfy patient safety and risk management requirements:
+In addition to attending PAOrtho meetings designated for patient safety credits, orthopaedic surgeons can use the following resouces to satisfy patient safety and risk management requirements: